 APMA encourages borrowers to contact their accountants to assist with preparing the appropriate documentation.
 There is no explicit deadline for submission, PPP loan recipients should contact their lender directly for information on submitting the loan forgiveness application.

-NOTE: You have until December 31, 2020, to restore your full-time employment and salary levels for any changes made between February 15 and April 26, 2020.
+NOTE: Borrowers had until December 31, 2020, to restore their full-time employment and salary levels for any changes made between February 15 and April 26, 2020.

 The PPP Flexibility Act added additional exemptions to the reduction in the amount of loan forgiveness.
 Under the new law, the amount of loan forgiveness will not be reduced based on a reduction in the number of full-time equivalent employees if the borrower, in good faith:

-You may owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the eight weeks after getting the loan.
-You will also owe money if you do not maintain your staff and payroll.
+Borrowers may owe money when their loan is due if they use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments after receiving the loan.
+Borrowers will also owe money if they did not maintain their staff and payroll.
 If any or portion of the loan is not forgiven, these loan terms apply for all borrowers.

 Changes in Ownership if Owner has received a PPP Loan